- Ph.D., Italian, Yale University, 1998

 Professor, French and Italian

-I was trained in Italy and the US as a historian and critic of Italian literature.
-My research focuses on Renaissance and early modern literature and culture, particularly the macaronic, pastoral and lyric genres, as well as comedy, heroic and mock-heroic poetry.
-My interests include literary memory and genealogy, comedy as a shaping force of the Italian literary tradition, the relationship between ‘high’ literature and popular culture, and the interplay of philology and criticism.
-In my work, I address the ethical and political implications of literature, specifically the humanist concept of literary education (the humanæ litteræ) as a path toward a more civilized and ‘humane’ humanity and the relationship between literary creation and political power.
-I recently published a critical edition of partially unpublished works by the 16th-century philologist and critic Lodovico Castelvetro and a book titled Commedia e civiltà: Dinamiche anticonflittuali nella letteratura italiana del Cinquecento focusing on the literary culture of Renaissance classicism, the dominant cultural model in early modern courtly and aristocratic society.
+I was trained in Italy and the United States as a historian and critic of Italian literature.
+My research focuses on Renaissance and early modern literature and culture, with particular attention to macaronic, pastoral, and lyric poetry, as well as comedy and heroic and mock-heroic genres.
+My scholarly interests include literary memory and genealogy; comedy as a formative force in the Italian literary tradition; the relationship between elite literary production and popular culture; and the interplay between philology and literary criticism.
+My work examines the ethical and political dimensions of literature, especially the humanist concept of literary education (humanæ litteræ) as a means of fostering a more civilized and “humane” humanity, as well as the relationship between literary production and political power.
+I recently published a critical edition of previously unpublished works by the sixteenth-century philologist and critic Lodovico Castelvetro, and a monograph titled Commedia e civiltà: Dinamiche anticonflittuali nella letteratura italiana del Cinquecento, which explores the literary culture of Renaissance classicism, the dominant cultural model of early modern courtly and aristocratic society.
+My current book project, tentatively titled Parody, Satire, and the Human Condition in the Italian Renaissance, investigates representations of creaturely life in Italian Renaissance literature.